-The Deputy Executive Director-Academic and/or the Deputy Executive Director-Administration or designee shall investigate the situation and a final plan of action for resolving the grievance shall be made.
+The Deputy Executive Director shall investigate the situation and a final plan of action for resolving the grievance shall be made.
 A written response shall be presented to the student within seven (7) business days of the receipt of the written grievance.
-The Dean shall have the final decision about how a grievance is to be managed and what corrective action, if any, is to be taken.
+The Deputy Executive Director shall have the final decision about how a grievance is to be managed and what corrective action, if any, is to be taken.

-When a satisfactory resolution of the problem is not obtained, which can include a final disciplinary action decision, the student may contact:
+When a satisfactory resolution of the problem is not obtained, which can include a final disciplinary action decision, the student may contact the following regulatory agencies.